linuxthor/slimpack/README.md

     arg  resq  8
 ```

-(All being well) slimpack will remove the section definitions and build a binary with .text / .data / .bss all together.
+(All being well) slimpack will remove the section definitions and build a binary with .text / .data / .bss all together (yes really - the whole thing will run in one big rwx area! :))

 The file is then encrypted with Intel AES-NI instructions (AES128-ECB "possibly" done correctly - I copied the code from the well commented GAS syntax examples at https://github.com/kmcallister/aesni-examples but have done minimal checks for correctness.. n.b: ECB is a weaker mode but 'good enough' here)